exercism/go/exercises/concept/bird-watcher/.docs/instructions.md

 Your bird watcher intuition also tells you that the bird was in your garden on the first day that you tracked in your list.

-Given this new information, write a function `FixBirdCountLog` that takes an array of birds counted per day as an argument and returns an array after correcting the counting mistake.
+Given this new information, write a function `FixBirdCountLog` that takes a slice of birds counted per day as an argument and returns the slice after correcting the counting mistake.

 ```go
 var birdsPerDay []int = []int{2, 5, 0, 7, 4, 1}